onnx/onnx-mlir/doc/Dialects/onnx.md

 1. `Indices`: memref of any type values or tensor of any type values or none type

 ### onnx.MaxPoolSingleOutNoPads (ONNXMaxPoolSingleOutNoPadsOp)
-ONNX MaxPool operation with a single output.
+ONNX MaxPool operation with a single output and its pads attribute contains only zero values.

 #### Description:

-"ONNX MaxPool operation with a single output."
+"ONNX MaxPool operation with a single output and its pads attribute contains only zero values."
 "See ONNXMaxPoolOp for a full description of the MaxPool semantics."

 #### Operands: